Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 Predictably, sexual harassment that involves physical touching usually carries harsher sentences in Nevada than sexual harassment that is only psychological.
 Depending on the case, the prosecutor may agree to dismiss the charge or reduce it to a lesser offense in exchange for the defendant agreeing not to take the matter to trial.

-Stalking is trying to force contact or communication with someone while willfully causing him/her to feel scared for the safety of him/herself or family.
-An example of stalking as sexual harassment is following someone who does not want to be followed down the hall or on the street while shouting suggestive things.
+Stalking is trying to force contact or communication with you while willfully causing you to feel scared for the safety of yourself or family.
+An example of stalking as sexual harassment is someone following you when you do not want to be followed down the hall or on the street while shouting suggestive things.

 Common defenses to stalking include:

-- The victim falsely accused the defendant of stalking,
+- You falsely accused the defendant of stalking,

-- The victim’s fears of his/her safety being threatened were unreasonable, or
+- Your fears for your safety being threatened were unreasonable, or

 - The defendant’s behavior was constitutionally protected free speech or assembly